rezazad68/BCDU-Net/README.md

 ### Query
-Implementation done by Reza Azad.
+All implementation done by Reza Azad.
 For any query please contact us for more information.

 ```python
 rezazad68@gmail.com